-Gen Ed Competencies: Global Knowledge, Scientific Reasoning, Social Phenomena
+Gen Ed Competencies: Global Knowledge, Scientific Reasoning, Social Phenomena This course provides a basic overview of public health and various public health systems.
+It

 This course provides a basic overview of public health and various public health systems.
 It provides a foundation for the understanding of public health principles and practices for any student interested in social work, health careers, biology, health education, or simply being an informed citizen.
 Topics will include the effects of individual lifestyle decisions and their relation to personal and public health.
 The course deals with a variety of current public health threats and trends, and how public health professionals play a role in identifying and remediating or avoiding them.
 Prerequisite: Eligible for either ENG 101E or ENG101.
 (Updated April 2018) (Fulfills a "D" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.)